HidroGaming/nebulahub/README.md

 ```
 ### Important:
 I am not responsible for any bans.
-GUIs might not be updated and thats not my fault.
+GUIs might not be updated and that's not my fault.